The Meek Micrografting Technique

 The Meek Cutting Machine

 The cutting machine contains 13 circular blades that cut the graft into 196 square pieces, measuring 3×3 mm.
 The graft and cork plate are placed in a cutting block that moves under a bridge during cutting.
-Both the drive of the blades and the drive of the cutting block can be performed by pneumatic motor or by hand.
+The drive of the blades is performed by pneumatic motor.

 The blades are coated with a durable, wear resistant ceramic layer.
-The cutting axis can simply be replaced and is also available as an extra spare part.
-Individual blades can also be replaced.
+The cutting axis can simply be replaced and is available as an extra spare part.

 The machine is supplied with a single, or a double cutting block.
 The double cutting block enables simultaneous cutting of two cork plates, thus saving time in the MEEK procedure.
 Single and double blocks are exchangeable, using the same machine.